Jerry-Master/GranaData/_posts/2022-08-10-gan_optimality_proof.md

 We are almost finished, there is a property of the JSD that states it is a nonnegative value, being zero if and only if both distributions are equal.
 That property translates into $C(G) \ge -\log(4)$ with equality if and only if $p_{data} = p_g$ exactly as desired.
 Magic, isn't it?

 Unfortunately, this theorem only states that the optimal generator exists but it doesn't give a way of finding it.
-In my next post on the GANs series I will show the proof of convergence for the algorithm also proposed by Ian Goodfellow which proves that such generators can be found, at least in theory.
+In my [next post]({{site.baseurl}}/gan-convergence-proof){:target="_blank"} on the GANs series I will show the proof of convergence for the algorithm also proposed by Ian Goodfellow which proves that such generators can be found, at least in theory.